aws-solutions-library-samples/aws-batch-arch-for-protein-folding/README.md

-# AWS Batch Architecture for Protein Folding
+# AWS Batch Architecture for Protein Folding and Design
 -----
 ## Overview
 Proteins are large biomolecules that play an important role in the body.
 Knowing the physical structure of proteins is key to understanding their function.
 However, it can be difficult and expensive to determine the structure of many proteins experimentally.
 One alternative is to predict these structures using machine learning algorithms.
 Several high-profile research teams have released such algorithms, including [OpenFold](https://github.com/aqlaboratory/openfold), [AlphaFold 2](https://deepmind.com/blog/article/alphafold-a-solution-to-a-50-year-old-grand-challenge-in-biology), [RoseTTAFold](https://www.ipd.uw.edu/2021/07/rosettafold-accurate-protein-structure-prediction-accessible-to-all/) ]and others.
 Their work was important enough for Science magazine to name it the ["2021 Breakthrough of the Year"](https://www.science.org/content/article/breakthrough-2021).